928th MWD detachment, 103rd AW conduct joint working dog training

 |0

-This work, 928th MWD detachment, 103rd AW conduct joint working dog training [Image 5 of 5], by Timothy Koster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 928th MWD detachment, 103rd AW conduct joint working dog training, by Timothy Koster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT